tmxsh/Out-of-Control/README.md

 ![firefox_uQnc4aJwYD](https://user-images.githubusercontent.com/49414542/207752255-c3b9cd3e-96ee-48e7-a413-0735e4a61504.png)

 7: Card Abilities: The latest feature we have implemented is card abilities!
 Card abilities trigger on play for stable cards, and on discard for unstable cards.
-While not ever card has an ability, those that do create a variety of options for the person activating them.
-Our demo video, linked here, shows the card abilities in action:
+While not every card has an ability, those that do create a variety of options for the person activating them.
+Our demo video, linked here, shows the card abilities in action: https://youtu.be/lEcpK3gLBqk